Favot/shopping_list/README.md

 # Introduction

-The Shopping list is an exercise developed by myself to have a first approaches of React Native.
+The Shopping list is an exercise developed by myself to have a first approach to React Native.

 It uses Expo which make building and develop React Native apps targeting different platforms easy.